 The final Regulation Impact Statement associated with the reforms for NICNAS is available from the Office of Best Practice Regulation.

 For further information on the reforms is available from NICNAS Reforms.

 The Australian Government has announced that the reforms to the NICNAS will be fully implemented by 1 September 2018.
 Information on further opportunities for consultation on the detail of reform along with timing of specific reform implementation is available from NICNAS Reforms.

-NICNAS is a statutory scheme within the portfolio of the Minister for Health, with responsibility delegated to the Parliamentary Secretary for Health and Ageing.
+NICNAS is a statutory scheme within the portfolio of the Minister for Health, with responsibility delegated to the Assistant Minister for Health.
 The Director of NICNAS is a statutory office holder with specific functions under the Industrial Chemicals (Notification and Assessment) Act 1989 (the Act), including the scientific assessment of chemical risks to public health, occupational health and safety and the environment.
 NICNAS also has some responsibilities for recommending the control of risks in relation to new and existing chemicals.

 - the role and functions of NICNAS as set out in the Act and the extent to which they adequately reflect stakeholder expectations and international best practice, having regard to the broader context of chemicals regulation in Australia

 - the governance and consultation arrangements of NICNAS and the extent to which they support the effective delivery of NICNAS' functions